chriskish19/sfct/README.md

 }
 ```

-There is no limit to the number of directories, but each will use 10MB of memory for monitoring so watch that if your adding 100 directories it will use 1GB of memory.
+There is no limit to the number of directories.
+Each monitored directory will use 10MB of memory for monitoring so watch that if your adding 100 directories to monitor it will use 1GB of memory.

 Add your directories to the sfct_list.txt file, save it and re-run sfct.exe you should see a message in the console that says "Succesfully opened sfct_list.txt".